MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/connection-strings/storage-authentication-methods.md

 ## Authentication methods availability

-There are different authentication methods available for different external storage types.
-The following table summarizes the available methods.
+The following table summarizes the available authentication methods for different external storage types.

 | Authentication method | Blob storage | Azure Data Lake Storage Gen 2 | Azure Data Lake Storage Gen 1 | Amazon S3 | When should you use this method? |
 |---|---|---|---|---|---|